OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: <scene_rdl2.__scene_rdl2__.IntVector object at >

-  The number of faces belonging to the part with corresponding index in 'part list'.
+  <p>The number of faces belonging to the part with corresponding index in 'part list'.<\p>

   <h3>part_face_indices</h3>